matheusapostulo/lung-cancer-machine-learning/README.md

 # Lung Cancer Machine Learning
-Click on the .xx file to view the project
+Click on the "Lung_Cancer_Machine_Learning.ipynb" file to view the project